-Not long after Ryan joined the account, Xbox One was announced.
-With the new generation of consoles, Xbox was looking to "change the game" and captivate their audience in fresh ways.
+Not long after I joined the account, Xbox One was announced.
+With the new generation of consoles, Xbox was looking to captivate their audience in fresh ways.
 An overhaul of the Xbox Live Rewards program was in order.

-Ryan's task was to link the energetic atmosphere of the brand’s gamer heritage with the spirit of the Xbox One—an entertainment system that blends games, movies, TV, and sports into one experience.
-Naturally, such a varied demographic was going to respond to the program in different ways.
+My task was to link the energetic atmosphere of the brand’s gamer heritage with the spirit of the Xbox One—an entertainment system that blends games, movies, TV, and sports into one experience.
+Of course, such a varied demographic was going to respond to the program in different ways.
 So, we outfitted offers to reward users individually for the way they watch, move, and play.

-As lead writer for the Xbox Live Rewards program, Ryan was in charge of copy, messaging, scripts, and creative strategy from late-2011 until mid-2014.
-The aim of the program was to not only deepen the relationship between Xbox and its fans, but to reward those most loyal to the franchise with unique prizes—such as a life-size statue of Lara Croft.
+As lead writer for the Xbox Live Rewards program, I was in charge of copy, messaging, scripts, and creative strategy from late-2011 until mid-2014.
+The aim of the program was to not only deepen the relationship between Xbox and its fans, but to reward those most loyal to the franchise with wild, and admittedly zany, prizes—such as a replica of Bane’s mask or a life-size statue of Lara Croft.